breatheco-de/assets-old/apps/event-checkin/README.md

 5. If the emails is not in the system, the app lets you search for the user by name.
 6. If the user is not found, it lets you create a new user.
 7. After we have the user created or found, the all needs to use the /apis/events API to checking the user.

+## TODO

+Everything, this app has not been started